 Heritage and Our Communities, an Artist-in-Residence for ROSL and Riverley Primary School

-The Royal Over-Seas League (ROSL) has commissioned Nisha Duggal, an established London-based artist, experienced in working with young people, to deliver an exciting new project funded by The National Lottery Heritage Fund, in partnership with Riverley Primary School in Leyton, East London.
+In 2021 Royal Over-Seas League (ROSL) commissioned Nisha Duggal, an established London-based artist, experienced in working with young people, to deliver an exciting new project funded by The National Lottery Heritage Fund, in partnership with Riverley Primary School in Leyton, East London.

 Nisha Duggal – Artist Biography